-Founded in 1982 as a cooperative theater operating out of the local YWCA, today Artists Repertory Theatre is a regional arts hub with two on-site theaters and 10 companies-in-residence, as well as their own Resident Artist Program.
-Artists Rep has a reputation for producing smart, sophisticated work that never sacrifices entertainment value: Their 2016-17 season promises a post-recession satire about sandwich artists, a comedy starring a chimp, and an all-female riff on Oscar Wilde’s The Importance of Being Earnest.
+Founded in 1982 as a cooperative theater operating out of the local YWCA, today Portland’s Artists Repertory Theatre is a regional arts hub with two on-site theaters and 10 companies-in-residence, as well as their own Resident Artist Program.
+Artists Rep has a reputation for producing smart, sophisticated work that never sacrifices entertainment value.
+A recent season brought a new version of George Orwell’s 1984, a wild romp through the Scottish landscape, and a mean girls story set in Ghana.
 “Portland’s theater scene is still growing but worthy of national attention,” says Dámaso Rodriguez, Artists Rep’s artistic director.
 “I feel that theater in Portland is as ambitious, varied and sophisticated as many of the more renowned ‘theater towns’ in the nation, and with increased visibility, Portland’s arts community can only get more recognized for the ground-breaking work being done in this town.”

-And of course, some people prefer a little song and dance.
-Musical theater abounds across the state; get your Oklahoma! on at Ashland’s Oregon Cabaret Theatre or Tigard’s Broadway Rose Theatre Company, two well-regarded, long running musical theater houses.
+And, of course, some people prefer a little song and dance.
+Musical theater abounds across the state; get ready for Sweeney Todd at Ashland’s Oregon Cabaret Theatre and Once with Tigard’s Broadway Rose Theatre Company — both well-regarded, long running musical theater houses.

 Oregon Cabaret Theatre’s production of 9 to 5.